Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Employers may collect, use or disclose personal information only which is reasonable in the circumstances.
+Employers may only collect, use or disclose personal information which is reasonable in the circumstances.
 Employers must take reasonable steps to protect the security of personal information.
 Privacy-related policies are required and employers must appoint a designated person who is responsible for the privacy programme.
 The collection, use or disclosure of personal information requires employee consent, unless it falls under an exemption.

 To what extent can employers regulate off-duty conduct?

 Employers may regulate off-duty conduct only to the extent that it has a direct and significant connection to the legitimate interests of the employer.

 Are there rules protecting social media passwords in the employment context and/or on employer monitoring of employee social media accounts?